 - No support for attachments and location-based reminders

-- Limited options for custom recurring schedules
+- Limited options for custom repeat schedules

 Akiflow alternatives